sofiabukovskaya/todoey/README.md

 # todoey 🤓

-The simple to-do app using provider state managment
+The simple to-do app using provider state management